singhhitendra337/linux_the_final_boss/Day_12/notes_and_exercises.md

 # Day 12: Compression, Archiving, and Backups

+## Learning Objectives
+By the end of Day 12, you will:
+- Master compression and archiving tools
+- Implement effective backup strategies
+- Automate backup processes
+- Verify backup integrity
+- Understand different backup types and use cases

+**Estimated Time:** 3-4 hours

 ## Notes
 - **Why Compression & Backups Matter:**
   - Save disk space, speed up transfers, and protect data from loss.